awlsring/terraform-provider-headscale/docs/data-sources/users.md

 page_title: "headscale_users Data Source - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  The users data source allows you to get information about users registered in the Headscale instance.
+  The users data source allows you to get information about users registered on the Headscale instance.
 ---

 # headscale_users (Data Source)

-The users data source allows you to get information about users registered in the Headscale instance.
+The users data source allows you to get information about users registered on the Headscale instance.

 ## Example Usage